Paramboia/pokemon-fusion/app/api/generate/README.md

 ## Implementation Patterns

-Each model implementation file should follow these patterns:
+Each model implementation file follows these patterns:

 1. Export a main generation function that takes common parameters:
    - `pokemon1Name`, `pokemon2Name` - Names of the Pokemon to fuse
    - `processedImage1`, `processedImage2` - URLs or base64 of the Pokemon images

-2. Return types should be consistent:
+2. Return types are consistent:
    - Return a URL string on success
    - Return `null` if generation fails but doesn't throw an error